On the fifth Whitney cone of a complex analytic curve: Introduction

-The main idea is the following: For each branch $(X^{(i)},0)$ of $(X,0)$ of multiplicity $m^{(i)}$ and for each pair of branches $(X^{(j)},0)$ and $(X^{(k)}, 0)$ of $(X,0)$ of multiplicities $m^{(j)}$ and $m^{(k)}$, we construct a collection of analytic maps depending on the $m^{(i)}$-th roots of unity and the Puiseux parametrization of $(X^{(i)},0)$ on one hand, and the $lcm(m^{(j)},m^{(k)})$-th roots of unity and the parametrizations of $(X^{(j)},0)$ and $(X^{(k)},0)$ on the other hand.
+The main idea is the following: For each branch $(X^{(i)},0)$ of $(X,0)$ of multiplicity $m^{(i)}$ and for each pair of branches $(X^{(j)},0)$ and $(X^{(k)}, 0)$ of $(X,0)$ of multiplicities $m^{(j)}$ and $m^{(k)}$, we construct a collection of analytic maps depending on the $m^{(i)}$-th roots of unity and the Puiseux parametrization of $(X^{(i)},0)$ on one hand, and on the $m^{(k)}$-th roots of unity and the parametrizations of $(X^{(j)},0)$ and $(X^{(k)},0)$ on the other hand suposing that $m^{(k)} \leq m^{(j)}$.
 We call these maps {\it auxiliary parametrizations} associated to the curve $(X,0)$.
 The images of these maps are a collection of curves that we call {\it auxiliary curves} associated to $(X,0)$.
 When $(X,0)$ is a singular curve, the tangent lines of the auxiliary curves, along with the tangent lines to the branches of $(X,0)$ give rise to a finite union of planes which form the cone $C_5(X,0)$.
 We give precise definitions of the auxiliary curves and parametrizations in Section \ref{preliminaries}.

-This strategy is at the heart of the proof, by Brian\c{c}on, Galligo and Granger in \cite[Prop.
+This strategy was already at the heart of the proof, by Brian\c{c}on, Galligo and Granger in \cite[Prop.
 IV.1]{briancon}, that the $C_5$-cone is a finite union of planes.
-However, their procedure and conclusions were not sufficiently clear to us and to some specialists.
-This is why we propose an explicit procedure giving a precise definition of the planes of the $C_5$-cone of a curve.
-This is the aim of the first part of this work and this is explained in Sections \ref{preliminaries} and \ref{c5cone}.
+Since it doesn't seem to be widespread knowledge among the community we chose to present an explicit procedure giving a precise definition of the planes of the $C_5$-cone of a curve.
+This is the aim of the first part of this work and it is explained in Sections \ref{preliminaries} and \ref{c5cone}.

 In a second step, we exhibit from the auxiliary parametrizations a collection of integers that we call auxiliary multiplicities.
 We show that they determine the bi-Lipschitz type of the curve singularity.